Kuroflectr/anki-card-create/README.md

 # Create Korean Anki cards with audios

-Add the anki card (korean vocabulary) simply with only one command `kanki`
+Add anki cards with audios (korean vocabulary) simply with only one command: `kanki`.

 ## Package setup